ErikNatanael/ci-poetry/sonification.md

 - TTS is too aggressive and too unclear, needs to blend more with the rest if we're gonna keep it

 - Project the text with projector

+# Trigger sounds

+Longer sounds that die out, one per each sensor.